sjpcp5/obsidian_notes/Hobbies/DnD/Machetyl/April 15, 2023 Kendra's Campaign Group.md

 promise of 25% pay and 100 gold to return the captives alive

 -  cast true strike so I have advantage on G20
+- 30 HP
+- 2 goblin set of